NorskHelsenett/ror/docs/generator/getting-started.md

 ### Cloning the repository

-1. Create a folder where you want to store the code.
+1. Create a folder for where you want to store the code.
-2. Clone the repository to where you have Go installed.
+2. Clone the repository into it.

 ```bash
 git clone git@github.com:NorskHelsenett/ror.git